jorbDehmel/oak/README.md

 execute with a zero exit status, as some of them are demonstrations.

+Test suite executables are not individually saved.
+Each test is compiled into `a.out`, which is overwritten by the next test.

 ## Advanced Language Augmentation Via `raw_c!` Macro

 The `raw_c!` macro completely bypasses the `Oak` compiler and